Mark-Cooper-Janssen-Vooles/js-algorithms-data-structures/README.md

 - Big O of linear search:
   - best case is O(1) , i.e. we find it straight away
   - worst case is O(n), i.e. its the last element. average is O(n) too, general trend.

+### Binary Search

+- binary search is a much faster form of search
+- rather than eliminating one element at a time, you can eliminate half of the remaining elements at a time
+- binary search only works on sorted arrays
+  - the idea is divide and conquer
+  - since theyre sorted, binary search picks a halfway point in the array.
+  - i.e. is it before or after the middle
+  - if its after, we then make all thats after the new array. and again check the mid point of the new set. is it before or after?
+  - the process repeats itself until it finds the answer